Norwegian Cruise Lines - Final Grade: "C"

-Norwegian Cruise Lines was founded in 1966 as the Norwegian Caribbean Line.
-Headquartered in Miami, Florida, NCL controls eight percent of the worldwide market and, along with Carnival Corporation and Royal Caribbean Cruises Limited, is considered one of the “big three” corporations that dominate the U.S. cruise ship market.
-NCL has a relatively young fleet of cruise ships; all of the company’s 11 ships were built within the last 14 years, and over 70 percent of those have a carrying capacity of more than 3,000 passengers and crew.
-NCL’s two newest ships, the Norwegian Breakaway and Norwegian Getaway, each with over 5,500 passengers and crew, and Norwegian Escape will carry almost 6,000 passengers and crew when it launches in the fall of 2016.
+Norwegian Cruise Lines (NCL) was founded in 1966 as the Norwegian Caribbean Line.
+Headquartered in Florida, Norwegian Cruise Line Holdings Ltd. controls eight percent of the worldwide market and, along with Carnival Corporation and Royal Caribbean Cruises Ltd., is considered one of the “big three” corporations that dominate the U.S. cruise ship market.
+NCL has a relatively young fleet of cruise ships; all of the company’s 14 ships were built within the last 18 years, and over 70 percent of those have a carrying capacity of more than 3,000 passengers and crew.
+The Norwegian Breakaway, Norwegian Epic, and Norwegian Getaway have capacities of over 5,600 passengers and crew, and Norwegian Escape will carry almost 6,000 passengers and crew when it launches in the fall of 2016.

 Norwegian Cruise Lines - Cruise Ship Fleet